 Amsterdam & Brussels became the twin capitals of the Kingdom & things started to look more promising for the city & the country.

-The 1900’s continued in the same pace, with the tramway, the Rembrandt House Museum and the first public library (the library of the university of Amsterdam already existed from the 16th century) all constructed in the first years of the 20th century.
+The 1900s continued at the same pace, with the tramway, the Rembrandt House Museum, and the first public library (the library of the University of Amsterdam already existed from the 16th century) all constructed in the first years of the 20th century.
 The city’s population boomed reaching from 323,784 in 1880 to 647,427 in 1920.
 The architectural movement of the Amsterdam School provided low-cost housing outside the narrow lines of the old city & brought aesthetic uniformity to its newly built environment.

 About 60.000 Dutch Jews were deported to Nazi concentration camps from the city of Amsterdam.
 Among them was a young Jewish girl named Anne Frank that would be immortalized after the publication of her diary by her father in 1952.
 Altogether, at least 80% of the Dutch Jewish community perished.